How to Find a Profitable Investment Property?

 - Calculate Total Expenses

 It is important to know how much taxes/fees you will have to pay for the dwelling you will purchase and then possibly rent out.
+If you can’t figure it out yourself, better hire byui housing so that they can help you without making a mistake.
 For example, investing in a multiplex or a block apartment building is different than investing in a condo.
 Usually condos have different aspects to consider.
 Refer to this website for more information : https://condo.capital/buying-a-condo-in-montreal.
 It is important to keep in mind that high property taxes are not always negative.
 If you are in the right neighbourhood, and you are looking for a specific target market, it means you will attract more long-term tenants.
 (Beattie,2020)

 Be mindful of the neighbourhood.
 It is key.
 The best way to know more information about property taxes in different regions, is to go to this website: https://montreal.ca/en/municipal-taxes